82nd Annual Midwest Political Science Association Conference

 Sect.
 85 – Meetings and Receptions

 MPSA intends to hold some networking sessions, meetings and receptions.
 Attendees are also invited to propose meetings, receptions and networking events for the conference.
-If your group needs to arrange for a meeting, reception, or catered meal in conjunction with the 2024 MPSA Annual Conference, complimentary meeting and reception space is available to our professional colleagues on a first-to-ask, first-to-receive basis.
-If your group needs to arrange for a function at the conference, please check back later or email MPSA Conference Administrator, Bonnie Van Deventer at vandeventer@mpsanet.org for more information.
+If your group needs to arrange for a meeting, reception, or catered meal in conjunction with the 2025 MPSA Annual Conference, complimentary meeting and reception space is available to our professional colleagues on a first-to-ask, first-to-receive basis.
+If your group needs to arrange for a function at the conference, please complete this form and email it to MPSA Conference Administrator, Bonnie Van Deventer (vandeventer@mpsanet.org) by February 5, 2025.
+Meeting rooms will be assigned on or before February 28, 2025.

 Section Head: Bonnie Van Deventer, MPSA